Screen Chronology: 1950 to 1954

 - Calamity Jane *** - Doris Day is at her best as a cowgirl out to

-- Call Me Madam **** - Ethel Merman re-creates her stage
+- Call Me Madam **** - Ethel Merman sensational in her stage

-- Dangerous When Wet *** - Esther Williams swims the English Channel
+- Dangerous When Wet *** - One of Esther Williams' better

 - Desert Song, The ** - Gordon MacRae and Kathryn Grayson star in